hemenkapadia/vagrant-webdev-nfs/README.md

 * __master__: This is the main branch, which will be used by most people who would want to use vagrant-webdev.
 As a result this should be extremely stable.
 No one should push code directly to master.
 * __develop__: This is the development branch, or can also be called as out integration branch.
 All contributors are requested to create their own feature branch using develop as a base branch.

+In addition to the above long running branches, developers can create their own feature branches to track their development..

 * __feature branches__: The feature branch is created by each developer to logically track individual features they are working on.
-Once the feature branch is working as expected it can be merged back into the develop branch.
+The naming convention to follow for a feature branch is __name_FEATURE__

 The developer is first required to pull the latest changes from remote to local develop branch, then have a local merge from develop to feature branch.
 Once the merged feature branch is working as expected, push it to BitBucket and from there initiate a Pull request to get the feature branch merged into the develop branch.